 Class assignments are based on a combination of your class rankings, the time of class registration and class capacity.
 At this time you may pay the full tuition amount of $695 or the tuition deposit of $300.
 The $300 tuition deposit is due at the time of class selections (as early as April 8 and no later than June 1).
 The remaining balance of $345 is due by July 1st.

-Classes are reserved based on a combination of your class rankings, time of class registration and class capacity (and if both of the recommendations have been received for first-time campers).
-You will be asked to rank all classes from most-desired to least-desired.
-If your camper does not receive his/her first choice, he/she will be placed on a waitlist and you will be notified if an opening becomes available.
-You will receive an email with class assignments, typically within 4 weeks of making your selections.
+Classes are reserved based on a combination of your class rankings, time of class registration, and class capacity.
+Additional priortity may be given to campers who have attended in previous years and have not yet had the opportunity to take a class.
+First-time campers cannot reserve classes without having submitted two recommendations from school personel.
+Campers will be asked to rank all classes from most-desired to least-desired.
+If your camper does not receive his/her first choice, he/she will be placed on a waitlist and will be notified if an opening becomes available.
+You will receive an email with class assignments typically within 4 weeks of making your selections.

 When you fill out your application form, you may request a roommate.
 In order to honor requests, roommates need to be jointly requested (both campers requesting each other).
 We do not have triple occupancy room requests that can be honored as the limited triple units we have must be kept available for emergency placements.